SkylineCommunications/dataminer-docs/connector-help/connector_help/British Telecom GNMS.md

 On this page there is also a **Service Contacts** table that contains the contacts.
 Above the Service Contacts table, there is a **Load Contacts** button to retrieve the contacts immediately.

+Database Configuration
-Database ConfigurationOn this page, there are the parameters that are needed to connect with the Oracle database.
+On this page, there are the parameters that are needed to connect with the Oracle database.
 The **Time Before Starting Timers** parameter is the timespan after startup of the element before the new alarms and contacts are requested from the database and the corresponding tables are populated.